Suzuki-lab-beta/oralcancermeta/README.md

 ## Introduction

-**suzuki-lab/oralcancermeta** is a bioinformatics pipeline that ...
+**suzuki-lab/oralcancermeta** is a bioinformatics pipeline that analyses long-read sequencing data from oral cancer patients between and after cancer treatment.

 ## Usage

 Before running the pipeline, you need to define the $NXF_SINGULARITY_CACHEDIR.
-In the command line, write:
+In the command line, please write:

-`export NXF_SINGULARITY_CACHEDIR='/illumina_disk3/runs5/work_sofia/singularity_cache'`
+`export NXF_SINGULARITY_CACHEDIR='/illumina_disk3/runs5/work_sofia/singularity_cache`

+### Seqtk

+Reads with length `< 1000` have been filtered out.

+### Barrnap

+The database used is `Bacteria(bac)` and the default values have been used.

 <!-- TODO nf-core: Describe the minimum required steps to execute the pipeline, e.g. how to prepare samplesheets.
      Explain what rows and columns represent.
 For instance (please edit as appropriate):